Profiting from Foreclosures

 - accurately estimating the amount of money it will take to repair or renovate the property

-The most profit can generally be earned by finding financially stressed homeowners before the filing of the legal notice.
+The most profit may be earned by finding financially stressed homeowners before the filing of the legal notice.
 This reduces competition for the property and the owners may be in a better state of mind to consider viable exit strategies.
 Pre-foreclosures are generally found by networking with various people, especially in neighborhoods with many foreclosed properties.
 Additionally, you can drive through neighborhoods looking for properties that are not maintained or that seem vacant.
 In such cases, you can contact neighbors to determine the whereabouts of the owners so that you can negotiate a solution before the foreclosure process begins.
 Many investors looking for pre-foreclosures advertise for them in the newspapers or on radio.
 However, because owners are in distress, never rely on information that they provide, especially regarding the property or the title.

 Many properties in pre-foreclosure are vacant.
 Vacant houses present both an opportunity and a problem.
 The opportunity is that the owners will be more likely to sell the house, since they were willing to walk away in the 1st place.
 The problem is locating them.
-Often, married owners will be separated (financial distress is a major cause of divorce), in which case, any negotiation would have to be with both of them.
+Often, married owners will be separated (financial distress is a major cause of divorce), in which case, any negotiation must be with both of them.
 There are several methods by which absent owners can be located:

 - contact neighbors